superfly/fly/README.md

 The fly.io Edge Application runtime is an open core Javascript environment built for proxy servers.
 It gives developers powerful caching, content modification, and routing tools.

 The runtime is based on v8, with a proxy-appropriate set of Javascript libraries.
 There are built in APIs for manipulating HTML and Image content, low level caching, and HTTP requests/responses.
-When possible, we use WhatWG standards (like `fetch`, `Request`, `Response`, `Cache`, `Stream`).
+When possible, we use WhatWG standards (like `fetch`, `Request`, `Response`, `Cache`, `ReadableStream`).

 You can [use it locally](#hello-world) for development and testing, and [deploy it to Fly's fleet](#deployment) of edge servers for production use.